-The Assistant Secretary of Defense for Homeland Defense and Americas' Security Affairs (ASD(HD-ASA)), as assigned in DoD Directive 5111.13, "Assistant Secretary of Defense for Homeland Defense and America's Security Affairs (ASD(HD&ASA)), "January 16, 2009, serves as the principal civilian advisor to the Secretary of Defense and the Under Secretary of Defense for Policy on Defense Support of Civil Authorities (DSCA).
-The Secretary of Defense has delegated to the ASD (HD&ASA) the authority to approve certain requests for assistance from civilian authorities such as those relating to DoD Components (including the Military Departments and DoD agencies), providing wildland fire emergency assistance to Federal agencies through the NIFC.
-The Bureau of Land Management (BLM) acts as the administrator of this Agreement and acts on behalf of the other DOI, Wildland Fire Management Agencies, Bureau of Indian Affairs (BIA), National Park Service (NPS) and Fish and Wildlife Service (FWS) for transactions under this agreement.
+The Assistant Secretary of Defense for Homeland Defense and Global Security (ASD(HD&GS)), as provided in DoD Directive 5111.13, "Assistant Secretary of Defense for Homeland Defense and Global Security (ASD(HD&GS))," March 23, 2018, is the principal civilian advisor to the Secretary of Defense and the Under Secretary of Defense for Policy on Defense Support of Civil Authorities (DSCA).
+The Secretary of Defense has delegated to the ASD(HD&GS) the authority to approve certain requests for assistance from civil authorities, such as those related to DoD Components (including the Military Departments and DoD agencies) providing wildland fire emergency assistance to Federal agencies through the NMAC.